Get in Touch

 People today care more about their purchasing decisions.
 It is now a reality that, although some product or service features are relevant when it comes to being loyal to a brand, it is not as important as the type of impact that brand is generating.

-Currently, for brands, having a reason to exist established at the center of the business, more than a strategy, is a requirement.
-Most companies know the “what” of their brand, related to the product or service they offer; most know their “how”, related to the delivery of value they provide with that product or service; but very few know the “why”, what is their reason to exist, the cause that drives the business, and that is where purpose becomes relevant.
+Currently, for brands, having a reason to exist established at the center of the business.
+More than a strategy, is a requirement.
+Most companies know the “what” of their brand.
+Related to the product or service they offer.
+Most know their “how”.
+Related to the delivery of value they provide with that product or service.
+But very few of them know the “why”.
+What is their reason to exist?
+What is the cause that drives the business?
+And that is where purpose becomes relevant.

 Simon Sinek, leader, writer, and creator of the concept of “The Golden Circle”, a great metaphor used by many companies to understand in depth what their business is all about, sums it up very clearly: “People don’t buy what you do; they buy why you do it.
 The goal is not to do business with everyone who needs what you have.
 The goal is to do business with people who believe what you believe.”